-What can I say – Cantuccini definitely belong on the list of my favorite cookies.
+What can I say – Cantuccini with Almonds definitely belong on the list of my favorite cookies.
 These crunchy cookies packed with almonds and great flavors are super delicious!
-Not only along with a cappuccino in the afternoon – I can eat these cookies all day long and if you give me access to the cookies I WILL eat them all day long ;P
+Not only along with a cappuccino in the morning – I can eat these cookies all day long and if you provide me with access to the cookies I WILL eat them all day long.

 Well… I actually don’t care about names as long as the cookies are delicious and crunchy.
 Something to dunk into coffee or maybe a sweet wine as many Italians do.
 It’s all about the flavors!